 Uniburger is Montréal’s answer to the popular American fast food chain, In-N-Out Burger.
 We suggest getting the “Uniburger,” which is topped with lettuce, tomatoes and signature Uniburger sauce.
 Pick from a variety of free toppings to your liking.
 The AAA grade Canadian beef is never frozen, and the fries are cut fresh daily.
-Don’t forget to order a classic chocolate shake with your meal—they use local Glacier Bilboquet ice cream! - Multiple locations
+Don’t forget to order a classic chocolate shake with your meal—they use local Glacier Bilboquet ice cream!

 A play on the name of the borough where it’s located (Notre-Dame-de-Grâce), Notre-Boeuf-de-Grâce (or NBG as it’s referred to by locals) is a popular neighbourhood burger joint that grinds its own meat, offering deliciously pink burgers.
 Start by choosing a 3 or 6 oz. patty and then pick from a list of 19 “free will toppings” or 12 “creation toppings” like pickled eggplant, grilled pineapple or a fried egg (all at an extra cost).
 Signature burgers are also available.

 Have you ever wondered what a burger would taste like if it were made by a world-renowned Michelin-star chef?
 Wonder no more and check out Chef Daniel Boulud’s Maison Boulud at the Ritz-Carlton Montréal hotel downtown.
 The “DBGB Burger” is served with tomato compote, caramelized onions and Morbier cheese.

-Located in the alley behind the swanky steakhouse Queue de Cheval Burger, QDC Burger is actually a counter resto that serves up some of the city’s most extravagant and over-the-top burgers.
+Located in the alley behind the swanky steakhouse La Queue de cheval, QDC Burger is actually a counter resto that serves up some of the city’s most extravagant and over-the-top burgers.
 Pick toppings like lobster, foie gras and spring truffles to add to your half- or one-third-pound burger base.
 Try the “Kong,” an ahi tuna burger garnished with cucumber, marinated wakame (seaweed), tomato chutney, mushrooms, and wasabi aioli.